VICE News' guide to the world - August

 “We’re not your enemy, we are not your threat” — U.S. Secretary of State Rex Tillerson

-Secretary of State Rex Tillerson sought to try and calm rising tensions on the Korean peninsula ahead of his planned visit to Asia this week, where he will meet ministers from North Korea, China, South Korea, and Japan.
+Secretary of State Rex Tillerson sought to calm rising tensions on the Korean Peninsula ahead of his planned visit to Asia this week, where he will meet ministers from North Korea, China, South Korea, and Japan.

-Tensions have run high since Friday, when Pyongyang conducted its second ICBM test in the space of a month.
-Reviewing the launch’s data, experts suggested a North Korean missile was now capable of reaching as far as New York — though some recent evidence casts doubt on North Korea’s true ICBM capabilities.
+Tensions have run high since Friday, when Pyongyang conducted its second ICBM test in a month.
+Reviewing the launch’s data, experts suggested a North Korean missile was now capable of reaching as far as New York — though some recent evidence casts doubt on the hermit kingdom’s true ICBM capabilities.

 Read more: U.S. tests ballistic missile as tensions with North Korea heat up